Fiona Hill (presidential advisor): Post-White House

+In an October 2021 interview, while recounting her tenure at the White House, Hill drew several parallels between Trump and Putin, noting that both leaders had displayed a penchant for personal power, public performance, and used public nostalgia to gain support.
+Trump for his part described her as "a deep state stiff with a nice accent".
+In a 2022 interview by The New York Times, Hill was asked about the motivation for the January 6 rally and Trump's part in provoking the assault on the Capitol.
+She responded that it was "Trump pulling a Putin", because of Trump's yearning "to stay in power like the strongmen he admired".

 October 2021 saw the release of Hill's book There Is Nothing for You Here: Finding Opportunity in the 21st Century, published by Houghton Mifflin Harcourt.
 NPR described the book as "part memoir, part history tome, and part policy prescription".

-In an October 2021 interview, while recounting her tenure at the White House, Hill drew several parallels between Trump and Putin, noting that both leaders had displayed a penchant for personal power, public performance, and used public nostalgia to gain support.
-Trump for his part described her as "a deep state stiff with a nice accent".

-During an interview by The New York Times on April 11, 2022, Hill was asked about the motivation for the January 6 rally and provoking the assault on the Capitol.
-She responded that it was "Trump pulling a Putin" in that he was attempting to remain in office similarly to Putin's having extended his term, because of Trump's yearning "to stay in power like the strongmen he admired".

 She succeeded Sir Thomas Allen as Chancellor of Durham University in June 2023.

 She was elected to a six-year term on the Harvard Board of Overseers in 2023.
-Hill was appointed Companion of the Order of St Michael and St George (CMG) in the 2024 New Year Honours for "services to international relations".

 On March 28, 2025, Hill's security clearance was revoked by Director of National Intelligence, Tulsi Gabbard.